ha2398/radix-tree/README.md

 ### lock_subtree

-The main problem with **lock_node** is that it acquires and releases a very large quantity of mutexes (every time a node is being accessed!), which causes signifcant slowdown in the lookups.
+The main problem with **lock_node** is that it acquires and releases a very large quantity of mutexes (every time a node is being accessed!), which causes significant slowdown in the lookups.

 To fix that, we can observe the path that a thread traverses by performing a lookup.
 It starts on the root node and goes, node by node, until a leaf.
 This path that all threads traverse during a lookup is a subtree of the radix tree, and all the operations a thread might perform are restrict to this subtree.

-Therefore, it suffices to keep thread safety to lock the subtree about to be traversed by a thread at the beggining of all lookups and unlock it when the lookup finishes.
+Therefore, it suffices to keep thread safety to lock the subtree about to be traversed by a thread at the beginning of all lookups and unlock it when the lookup finishes.

 This approach reduces the number of mutexes in comparison to **lock_node**